-8. Pool Drainage and Maintenance
+9. Pool and Spa Drainage and Maintenance

-Prior to issuance of the Coastal Development Permit, the applicant shall submit, for review and approval of the Executive Director, a written pool maintenance plan, that contains an agreement to install and use a no chlorine or low chlorine purification system and a program to maintain proper pH, calcium and alkalinity balance in a manner that any runoff or drainage from the pool and spa will not include excessive amounts of chemicals that may adversely affect water quality or environmentally sensitive habitat area.
-In addition, the plan shall, at a minimum: 1) prohibit discharge of chlorinated pool or spa and 2) prohibit discharge of chlorinated or non-chlorinated pool or spa water into a street, storm drain, creek, canyon, drainage channel, or other location where it could enter receiving waters.
-The Permittee shall undertake development and maintenance in compliance with this pool and spa maintenance agreement and program approved by the Executive Director.
-No changes shall be made to the agreement or plan unless they are approved by the Executive Director.
+By acceptance of this permit, the applicant agrees to install a no chlorine or low chlorine purification system and agrees to maintain proper pool water pH, calcium and alkalinity balance to ensure any runoff or drainage from the pool or spa will not include excessive amounts of chemicals that may adversely affect water quality or environmentally sensitive habitat areas.
+In addition, the applicant agrees not to discharge chlorinated or non-chlorinated pool water into a street, storm drain, creek, canyon drainage channel, or other location where it could enter receiving waters.